HEARD ON THE TOM/TOMS - California Political Review

 - Candidate Jeanne Solnordal in Piedmont

 (Periodically the California Political News and Views will publish tidbits of political news, to keep you in the loop of what the pooh bahs know.
-The phrase “tom/tom’s” comes from my mentor, Lorelei Kinder who never passed a rumor, just called to tell me what she heard on the “Tom/Tom’s”.
+The phrase ?tom/tom?s? comes from my mentor, Lorelei Kinder who never passed a rumor, just called to tell me what she heard on the ?Tom/Tom?s?.
 This column is named in her honor.)